Wednesday, June 30, 2021

 (Originally published on June 23, 2017)

 Once upon a time, I relished summer days and nights.
-The heat and humidity didn’t faze me in the least.
-No temperature or relative clamminess was too high to prevent a stickball game of ours.
-In fact, playing on searing asphalt on a scorcher—without water—was par for the course.
-There was no such thing as bottled water in the 1970s!
-Sure, we could have brought along a cooler, thermos, or canteen to our games, but it just wasn’t on our radars in those days.
+The heat and humidity one-two punch didn’t faze me.
+No temperature or relative clamminess was too high to prevent a stickball game.
+In fact, playing on searing asphalt during a scorcher—sans water—was par for the course.
+There was no such thing as individual bottled water in the 1970s!
+Sure, the gang could have brought along a cooler, thermos, or canteen to games, but it just wasn’t on our radars.
 Looking back, we sometimes played doubleheaders in ninety-five-degree heat without liquid pick-me-ups.
 After game two, we were a parched lot in a mad-dash search for a non-contaminated watering hole—tap water from the kitchen sink or powdered iced tea.
-What American TV western didn’t feature its protagonists short of water and in a do-or-die search for it in super-dry desert climes?
+What American TV western didn’t feature its protagonists short of water and in a do-or-die hunt for it in super-dry desert climes?

 Summertime also meant a vacation on the seashore of New Jersey or Long Island.
 It meant day trips to the happening hot spots incessantly advertised on the New York City metropolitan area airwaves, like the Brigantine Castle—a haunted fortress on the Atlantic in Brigantine, New Jersey.
 A three-hour drive trip from the Bronx to the Brigantine Castle was a memorable summertime adventure.
 The equivalent for my peers’ kids today—on the satisfaction front, I'd say—would be two weeks in the South of France or Swiss Alps.